 2/Capturing the data with a drone

-When we use drones to capture images to make a map, our X5 camera is mounted to the bottom of our DJI Inspire 1 and is usually pointed vertically down to the ground.
+When we use drones to capture images, our X5 camera is mounted to the bottom of our DJI Inspire 1 and is usually pointed vertically down to the ground.
 Multiple overlapping photos of the ground below are captured as the aircraft flies autonomously along a flight path that we specify beforehand.
 This ensures we don’t miss anything, and enough image overlap is achieved.

 3/ Processing the images

-The software easily enables us to put together a comprehensive survey of land, buildings and infrastructure and presents it in a variety of easy to manage formats.
+Our ELIAS software easily enables us to put together a comprehensive survey of land, buildings and infrastructure and presents it in a variety of easy to manage formats, focusing in on faults and areas for attention, whilst still providing information in the context of a complete view.
 The best feature is the ability to take accurate measurements of length, area and volume straight from the maps.

 Need Drone Mapping Services?